a-eleftheriou/PacManProject_group3/report.md

 ## Joshua
 I created the item branch and 'implemented' the item.py functionality and wrote tests for it(I wasn't aware this was unnecessary).
 I created a PR to merge the feature/item branch which included my changes, which Antonios reviewed.
 I also reviewed Antonios' PR for merging the game_board feature branch and merged it with the main branch.

+## Saanvi
+I created the player branch and 'implemented' the player.py feature functionality, and I also filled in the blanks for the tests for test_player.py.
+I created a PR to merge this feature, which my group members were able to accept.
+At first, I committed it to the upstream repository and not the forked one, so I had to go back and make sure that I recreated a pull request on the forked repository.